-- environment.
-Sexual harassment includes sexual violence. - 20.
-Sexual assault, which is the use of, or threat to use, force or violence of a sexual nature against any member or guest of the College community on College owned or College controlled property or at any College sponsored program or activity. - 21.
-Abuse of the student conduct system, including but not limited to: - a.
-Falsification, distortion, or misrepresentation of information during the course of the conduct resolution process. - b.
-Contempt of student disciplinary proceedings, including impairing or interrupting any proceeding. - c.
-Institution of a student conduct code proceeding in bad faith. - d.
-Attempting to discourage an individual's proper participating in, or use of, the student conduct system. - e.
+21. Sexual assault, which is the use of, or threat to use, force or violence of a sexual nature against any member or guest of the College community on College owned or College controlled property or at any College sponsored program or activity.

+22. Abuse of the student conduct system, including but not limited to:

+Falsification, distortion, or misrepresentation a. of information during the course of the conduct resolution process. of disciplinary b.
+Contempt student proceedings, including impairing or interrupting proceeding. any Institution of a student conduct code c. faith. proceeding in bad Attempting to discourage an individual's d. proper participating in, or use of, the student conduct system. e.
 Failure to comply with the sanction(s) imposed under the Student Code.